-- a.
+a.
 "Industry Size Standard."
-The Applicant alone (without affiliates) must not exceed the small business size standard for the industry in which the Applicant is primarily engaged, and the Applicant when combined with its affiliates, must not exceed the size standard designated for either the primary industry (defined in 13 CFR § 121.107) of the Applicant alone or the primary industry of the Applicant and its affiliates, whichever is higher.
+The Applicant alone (without affiliates) must not exceed the small business size standard for the industry in which the Applicant is primarily engaged, and the Applicant when combined with its affiliates, must not exceed the size standard designated for either the primary industry (defined in 13

+CFR § 121.107) of the Applicant alone or the primary industry of the Applicant and its affiliates, whichever is higher.
 SBA calculates annual receipts for both the Applicant and its affiliates based on Federal tax returns (13 CFR § 121.104).
-The table of size standards is found at 13 CFR § 121.201. - b.
+The table of size standards is found at 13 CFR § 121.201.

+- b.
 "Alternative Size Standard."
-The Applicant (including affiliates) must meet the following (Small Business Act, § 3(a)(5)): - i.
-The maximum tangible net worth may not exceed \$15 million; and - ii.
-The average net income after Federal income taxes (excluding any carry-over losses) for the 2 full fiscal years before the application date may not exceed \$5.0 million. - c.
+The Applicant (including affiliates) must meet the following (13 CFR §121.301): - i.
+The maximum tangible net worth may not exceed \$20 million; and - ii.
+The average net income after Federal income taxes (excluding any carry-over losses) for the 2 full fiscal years before the application date may not exceed \$6.5 million. - c.
 The applicable size standards are increased by 25 percent when the Applicant agrees to use all of the financial assistance within a labor surplus area (labor surplus areas are designated by the Department of Labor).
-(13 CFR § 121.301(e)) - d.
-For loans structured with an EPC and OC, only the OC is examined for size and affiliation.
-However, in accordance with 13 CFR § 120.151, the amount of any loan received by an EPC applies to the loan limit of both the EPC and the OC.
+(13 CFR § 121.301(e))